Khyber Rifles: The guardians of the Khyber Pass

+During times of extraordinary law and order crisis, the government occasionally grants power to the Khyber Rifles to arrest and detain criminals.

 Insignia and uniform

 The badge of the Corps comprised two crossed Afghan daggers with the words KHYBER above and RIFLES below.

 While the Indian Army as a whole was noted for its colourful and elaborate dress uniforms prior to 1914, the various units of the Frontier Corps wore only plain khaki drill uniforms and turbans.